Q: What is the fifth largest Spanish-speaking country in the world?

 Respond to skeptics.
 According to a study by Access Worldwide Cultural Access Group, Hispanics are five times more likely than the general market to have negative impressions of the Internet, especially when it comes to providing personal or credit-card information.
 (Only 32 percent of Hispanics surveyed said they’d made a credit-card purchase on the Internet.)
 Make sure your e-commerce efforts respond to your audience’s concerns.

-Watch out for toll-free numbers and URLs.
-Make sure both your telephone number and URL are easily remembered in Spanish and your English versions don’t have embarrassing connotations in Spanish.
+Watch out for 800 numbers and URLs.
+Make sure that both your telephone number and URL are easily remembered in Spanish and that your English versions don’t have embarrassing connotations in Spanish.
 (Remember the Chevrolet Nova that didn’t get very far in Spanish markets?)
-Also, ensure that all toll-free number lines are answered in Spanish.
+Also, ensure that all 800-number lines are answered in Spanish.